Shushrutha1/Todo_list_app/README.md

-📝 Simple Flutter Todo List App
+**📝 Simple Flutter Todo List App**

-Welcome to the Simple Flutter Todo List App project!
-This is a clean, minimal, and fully functional mobile application for managing daily tasks.
-It uses the Dart programming language and the Flutter framework, built and tested within Android Studio.
+A Clean, Persistent Mobile Task Manager built with Dart & Flutter

+💡 Overview

+This project is a simple, yet robust, Todo List application developed using the Flutter framework and the Dart programming language.
+The goal was to create a mobile-first task manager that maintains state persistence across app sessions without relying on a remote database.

-✨ Features
+Core Features

-Task Management: Add, delete, and mark tasks as completed.

-State Persistence: Tasks are saved locally on the device using SharedPreferences, ensuring they remain even after the app is closed and reopened.
+Feature

+Implementation Detail

+Status

+CRUD Operations

+Add, View, Toggle Completion, Delete tasks.

+✅ Complete

+Local Persistence

+Uses shared_preferences to save tasks locally.

+✅ Complete

-Clean UI: Utilizes modern Material Design 3 principles for a responsive and intuitive user experience.
+Material Design 3

-Single-File Simplicity: The core logic is contained in a single main.dart file for easy understanding and modification.
+Modern, responsive, and aesthetically pleasing UI.

+✅ Complete

+Validation

+Prevents adding empty tasks.

+✅ Complete

 🛠️ Technology Stack

-Component

-Description
+Technology

+Role

 Framework

-Flutter
+Flutter 3.x+

 Language

-Dart
+Dart 3.x+

 IDE

-Android Studio (or VS Code)
+Android Studio / VS Code

-Persistence
+Dependencies

-shared_preferences (for local, light-weight storage)
+shared_preferences (for asynchronous, persistent data storage)

-🚀 Setup and Installation
+🚀 Getting Started

-Follow these steps to get the project running on your local machine.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites

+You need the following software installed:

-Flutter SDK: Ensure Flutter is installed and configured correctly.
+Flutter SDK (Ensure your Flutter channel is stable.)

+flutter upgrade
-flutter doctor
+flutter doctor -v

-Android Studio: Required for running the Android emulator or connecting a physical device.

-Dart SDK: Included with Flutter.
+Android Studio or VS Code with the Flutter and Dart extensions.

+Installation Steps

-1. Clone the Repository
+Clone the Repository (or start a new project):

-Since this is a single-file example, you would typically create a new Flutter project and replace the content of lib/main.dart with the code provided.

-# Create a new Flutter project
 flutter create todo_list_app
 cd todo_list_app

-2. Add Dependencies

-This project uses shared_preferences for local data storage.
-You must add it to your pubspec.yaml file:
+# Replace content of lib/main.dart with the provided code

+Add Dependencies: Open your pubspec.yaml file and ensure the shared_preferences package is listed under dependencies:

-# pubspec.yaml
+# pubspec.yaml snippet
 dependencies:
   flutter:
     sdk: flutter
-  shared_preferences: ^2.2.2  # Use the latest stable version
+  shared_preferences: ^2.2.2  # Always use the latest stable version

-After editing pubspec.yaml, run:
+Fetch Packages: Run the command to download the new dependency:

 flutter pub get

-3. Run the App

-Open the project in Android Studio or VS Code.

-Select an emulator or a connected physical device.

-Run the application:
+Run the App: Connect a physical device or launch an emulator, and then execute:

 flutter run

-📦 Generating the APK File (Android Installer)
+📦 Generating the Installable APK File

-If you want the final, compiled .apk file that can be installed directly on any Android device, follow these simple steps from your project's root directory:

-Build the Release Bundle:
+This is the key step to create the final, standalone Android application installer file.

+The app-release.apk is the file you can distribute and install on any Android phone directly.

+Execute the Build Command: Navigate to the root directory of your project in the terminal and run:

 flutter build apk --release

-This command compiles the Dart code to native ARM/x86 code and packages it into a highly optimized APK bundle.

-Locate the APK:

-The generated file will be located here:
+Location of the APK File: Once the build is successful, the optimized APK file will be located at:

 build/app/outputs/flutter-apk/app-release.apk

-This is the file you can distribute and install on Android phones.

-🖼️ Screenshots (Placeholder)

-Mobile View

-Desktop View

-🤝 Contribution

-Feel free to fork the repository and submit pull requests.
-All contributions are welcome!

-📄 License
+📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file (if applicable) for details.